 8. Elizabeth J. 1847-1851.
 Died young.
 Buried at Union Baptist Church

 The Civil War was a terrible disaster for the family.
 Barbara died in 1861 and in that year Hugh and Harve enlisted in the Confederate Army.
 The following year Wallace and John enlisted, placing all four sons in the war.
 John was stationed near Cumberland Gap and was bitten by a rattlesnake, disabled, discharged at Johnson City TN, and sent home in November 1862.
 John later recovered and re-enlisted in 1864 and survived.
 Hugh was a sergeant in Company K of the 7th NC Regiment and was killed on 3 May 1863 at the Battle of Chancellorsville and was buried at Chancellorsville.
-Wallace was a Lieutenant in Company E of the McRae Battalion of North Carolina Cavalry.
+Wallace was a Lieutenant in Company E of the McRae Battalion of NC Cavalry.
 He was killed in the battle called Morgan’s Raid in Georgetown Kentucky on 4 July 1863 and was buried in Georgetown.
-Harve served in Company E of the 58th North Carolina Regiment and was captured at the Battle of Kolbs Farm in Georgia on 22 Jun 1864 and was held captive until 16 Jun 1865 in the Camp Douglas prisoner of war camp near Chicago.
-After the war, Harve moved to Cooke County, Texas with his sister Mary Ann Robinson.
+Harve served in Company E of the 58th NC Regiment and was captured at the Battle of Kolbs Farm in Georgia on 22 Jun 1864 and was held captive until 16 Jun 1865 in the Camp Douglas prisoner of war camp near Chicago.
+After the war, Harve moved to Cooke County Texas with his sister Mary Ann Robinson.
 After the war son, John McLeod Oxford returned to Alexander County and became a doctor.
 The family had been devastated during the period of the Civil War.
 In 1864 Adam Barnes Oxford Sr married Mary Kerley.
 Adam sold his land in North Carolina and moved with his new family in 1866 to Missouri to begin a new life.

 Move to Missouri

 In 1864 Adam at age 55 married young Mary Carolyn Kerley born 9 Aug 1840, daughter of Daniel W. Kerley Sr (1796-1884) and Hannah Barnes (1802-1894), daughter of Jehu Barnes and Lurannah Teague.
 (Note that both Adam’s mother and mother-in-law are named Hannah Barnes.
 His mother is Hannah, daughter of Handsome Jim Barnes, and his mother-in-law is Hannah, daughter of Jehu Barnes and granddaughter of Handsome Jim Barnes.
 So Mary Kerley is Adam’s “first cousin one generation removed”.)
-Adam and Mary moved to Carthage Missouri but returned after one year to live next to Mary’s father Daniel W. Kerley Sr. in Alexander County, North Carolina on Lambert Fork Road.
+Adam and Mary moved to Carthage Missouri but returned after one year to live next to Mary’s father Daniel W. Kerley Sr. in Alexander Co NC on Lambert Fork Road.

-Adam Barnes Oxford Sr and Mary Kerley had six children
+Adam Barnes Oxford Sr and Mary Kerley had six children.